PDevanney/Tacking-on-a-Graph/timelog.md

 * *2 hours* Complete Planning of work to be done.
 Begin looking at implementation.

+## Week 12

 ### 12 December 2020

 * *3 hours* Work on driver function of the code.

 ### 13 December 2020

 * *2 hours* Continuing work on driver function of the code.
 * *6 hours* Implementing heuristic algorithms

 ### 14 December 2020

 * *1 hour* Meeting with Supervisor.
 Compiling Meeting Minutes
 * *2 hours* Implementing heuristic algorithms
 * *1 hour* Working on combining Positioning and Movement of Target stage.

+### 15 December 2020

+* *5 hours* Refactoring code so that Random/Heuristic/Optimal Target/Towers are in individual classes.
+Working on Driver Function.
+Working on Driver Function.
+Making Minor Changes to exisiting code base.